Alchemical harmonic approximation based potential for iso-electronic diatomics: Foundational baseline for $\Delta$-machine learning: Numerical results and discussion

 Computing parameters via fitting is not necessary for reasonable MAEs of our potential, but naturally, one can consider the quantity $E_s$ as fitting parameter to improve Eq.~\ref{eq:E_d}'s accuracy.
+As calibration point, we choose BF ($\lambda_0=2$) and $d_0 = 1.2$ Å. The different behavior of a precomputed $E_s$ when compared to the fitted one can be found in Fig.~\ref{fig:E_s_vs_lambda}.
+However, gaining improved accuracy in the most relevant range of binding $E_0(d)$, our potential looses part of its first-principle foundation.
 In Fig.~\ref{fig:MAE_BF}, we present a comparison of our potential with established potentials like the harmonic oscillator (HO), Lennard-Jones (LJ) and the Morse potential, all within the AHA.
-As calibration point, we choose BF ($\lambda_0=2$) and $d_0 = 1.2$ Å. In the fitted potentials (HO, LJ, Morse, our(fit)), there is a clear improvement towards the calibration calculation at $\lambda=2$, but for larger deviations from the symmetric diatomic, the approximation of the AHA worsens (seen in the MAE of ours and ours(fit) which only predict electronic energies).
+Again, the calibration point is BF ($\lambda_0=2$) at $d_0 = 1.2$~\AA.
+In the fitted potentials (HO, LJ, Morse, our(fit)), there is a clear improvement towards the calibration calculation at $\lambda=2$, but for larger deviations from the symmetric diatomic, the approximation of the AHA worsens (seen in the MAE of ours and ours(fit) which only predict electronic energies).
 The extreme changes of the other series (HO, LJ, Morse) in MAE stem from a similar source: an improvement of the MAE for unsymmetric charges $Z_1, Z_2$ can be achieved in the fitting routine until the AHA approximation worsens to such a degree that all three potentials can no longer adequately describe the energy shape.
 Similar behavior can be found throughout the different calibrations (N$_2$, CO, BeNe, LiNa, HeMg, HAl) and the series’ of 8 (Be$_2$, LiB, HeC, HN), 10 (B$_2$, BeC, LiN, HeO, HF) and 12 (C$_2$, BN, BeO, LiF, HeNe, HNa) electrons.